JoshuaDodds/cerbomoticzgx/README.md

 - Grid Assisted vehicle charging mode for when you need to just charge at full rate regardless of cost
 - Energy Broker module which attempts to buy energy at the lowest possible rate in a 48 hour period and store this in your home battery
 - Tibber graphing module to generate visuals of the upcoming electricity prices (Thanks to [Tibberios](https://github.com/Lef-F/tibberios))
-- Tibber API integration to constantly monitor current energy rates, daily consumption and production, forecasted pricing, etc
+- Tibber API integration to constantly monitor current energy rates, daily consumption and production, forecasted pricing, etc (Thanks to [Tibber.py](https://github.com/BeatsuDev/tibber.py))
 - deep integration with Victron system for monitoring and control via the cerbo Gx MQTT broker
 - Creates, exports, and updates a number of custom metrics to the victron MQTT broker for consumption by the [venus-nextgen Energy Dashboard](https://github.com/JoshuaDodds/venus-nextgen)